When we discuss starting a blogging career, the most obvious question in everyone’s mind is what to choose between WordPress vs. Blogger.

 1. Ownership and Pricing

-Blogger.com is created by PyraLab and later on Google purchased it and currently, Blogger (a.k.a.
+Blogger.com is created by PyraLab and later on, Google purchased it currently, Blogger (a.k.a.
 Blogspot) is a blogging service owned by Google.

-It is available for everyone at free of cost.
-Google provides you online identity, i.e., a subdomain on blogspot.com and hosting both for free.
+It is available for everyone free of cost.
+Google provides you with an online identity, i.e., a subdomain on blogspot.com, and hosting both for free.

-It’s reliable and quite secure (see https:// before your subdomain) to publish your posts and media contents online.
+It’s reliable and quite secure (see https:// before your subdomain) to publish your posts and media content online.

 But the freak is that you are not the owner of your blog, it’s owned by Google.

-No issue, as it provides the complete free solution for your blogging needs.
+No issue, as it provides a completely free solution for your blogging needs.